AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 * *Stability*: normalization acts as the identity function on normal terms.

-TODO: Summary of chapters, some blahblah (at least half page worth of it)
+[@sec:metatheory] describes the metatheory we work in.
+In [@sec:syntax], we formalize the syntax of STLC along with $\beta\eta$-conversion. [@sec:normalization] first presents the normalization function, then proceeds with its correctness proofs.
+In [@sec:variations] we describe two alternative formalizations, one with more efficient evaluation and one with more concise correctness proofs.

 ## Related Work

-TODO: Not directly related background: Martin-Löf, Berger & Schwichtenberg. (one paragraph)

-Abel's CIT work gives a comprehensive overview of NbE, and also develops it for a range of type theories.
-The approach differs markedly from ours, as it uses on extrinsic syntax and separate typed and untyped phases of evaluation.
+Martin-Löf [@martin1975intuitionistic] first used NbE (though the term has not been coined yet) to show decidability of type checking for the 1975 version of his intuitionistic type theory.
+Berger and Schwichtenberg reintroduced NbE in 1991 [@berger1991inverse] as a normalization method for lambda calculi.
+Abel's work [@abel2013normalization] gives a comprehensive overview of NbE, and also develops it for a range of type theories.
+The approach differs markedly from ours, as it uses extrinsic syntax and separate typed and untyped phases of evaluation.

-Catarina Coquand's work CIT is the most closely related to our development.
-She formally proves soundness and completeness of NbE for simple type theory, however she considers a nameful syntax with explicit substitutions while we use intrinsic de Bruijn variables with implicit substitution.
+Catarina Coquand's work [@coquand2002formalised] is the most closely related to our development.
+She formally proves soundness and completeness of NbE for simple type theory, however she considers a nameful syntax with explicit substitutions while we use intrinsic de Bruijn variables with implicit substitutions.

-Altenkirch and Chapman CIT formalize a big-step normalization algorithm in Agda.
+Altenkirch and Chapman [@altenkirch2009big] formalize a big-step normalization algorithm in Agda.
 This development uses an explicit substitution calculus and implements normalization using an environment machine with first-order closures.
-The algorithm works similarly to ours on the common syntactic fragment, but it is not structurally recursive and hence specifies evaluation as a inductive relation, using the Bove-Capretta method CIT.
+The algorithm works similarly to ours on the common syntactic fragment, but it is not structurally recursive and hence specifies evaluation as a inductive relation, using the Bove-Capretta method [@bove2005modelling].

-Altenkirch and Kaposi CIT use a glued presheaf model ("presheaf logical predicate") for NbE for a minimal dependent type theory.
+Altenkirch and Kaposi [@altenkirch2016normalisation] use a glued presheaf model ("presheaf logical predicate") for NbE for a minimal dependent type theory.
 This development provided the initial inspiration for the formalization in this thesis; it seemed plausible that "scaling down" dependently typed NbE to simple type theory would yield a formalization that is more compact than existing ones.
 This turned to be the case; however the discussion of resulting development is relegated to [@sec:direct-psh-model], because using a Kripke model has the advantage of clean separation of the actual algorithm and its naturality proofs, which was deemed preferable to the somewhat less transparent presheaf construction.
-Also, our work uses a simple presheaf model rather than the glued model used in Ibid. or in the work of Altenkirch, Hoffman and Streicher CIT.
+Also, our work uses a simple presheaf model rather than the glued model used in Ibid. or in the work of Altenkirch, Hoffman and Streicher [@altenkirch1995categorical].

-# Metatheory
+# Metatheory {#sec:metatheory}

 In this chapter the metatheory used for formalization is presented, first broadly, then its specific implementation in Agda.